 In 2011, after having been on both sides of the struggle, Matt & Elisa Perkins felt led to launch the Mission House in order to make room for more families to come to wholeness in Jesus Christ.
-Godwin & Kim Selembo now direct and lead the North Kitsap House and serve alongside Matt & Elisa in our Poulsbo House.
+Godwin & Kim Selembo now direct and lead the Poulsbo Men's House alongside Matt & Elisa.

 MATT & ELISA PERKINS

 Several years ago I went to the Mission House because of my endless struggle with drugs and alcohol.
 I never imagined for a moment that I would end up in a place in which its primary focus was on Jesus Christ.
 I can also tell you I tried many other avenues to get sober, which ended up bringing me right back to the hopeless place I started.
 I ended up believing the lie that there was no hope for me.
 That my reality was to be stuck in a lifelong addiction to heroin, pills, alcohol and whatever this world could offer.
 I had lost my wife, my daughter, my job, my house and everything else I thought was important.

 "But God" (two of my favorite words that frequently sit side-by-side in scripture) . . .
 But God had different plans for me, for my wife and my entire family.
 You see, it took being at this broken, poor, contrite place to finally realize I was in desperate need of a Savior.
 It was finally time to start listening to someone else.